logo

 • Vocational Rehabilitation Systems Design

-The following table provides a comparison of common licence titles and certifications for rehabilitation counselors.
-As noted above, requirements for rehabilitation counselors vary widely by state.
-Licensure and certification can also be defined differently by different employers.
-As a result, although earning a higher-level degree will typically qualify you for other roles where a lower degree is common, this will not always be the case.
+The following table provides a comparison of common license titles and certifications for rehabilitation counselors.
+As noted above, requirements for rehabilitation counselors vary by state.
+Licensure and certification can also be defined differently by employers.
+As a result, although earning a higher-level degree may qualify you for other roles where a lower degree is common, this will not always be the case.
 Check with your state’s licensing board for full requirements.

-Counseling License TypeHS Diploma Commonly Required*Associate’s Degree Commonly RequiredBachelor’s Degree Commonly RequiredMaster’s Degree Commonly Required
+Counseling License TypeAssociate’s Degree Commonly RequiredBachelor’s Degree Commonly RequiredMaster’s Degree Commonly Required

 Certified Professional Counselor (CPC)Yes